jazmichaelking/mastodon-near-me/by_continent.md

 # Language Focus
-Some servers are not geography focussed, but are instead focussed on supporting a specific non-majority language, and often its associated culture.
+Some servers are not geography focussed, but are instead focussed on supporting messaging in a specific language or languages.

 | Language Focus | URL | notable language support |
 | ------------- | ------------- | ------------- |